 The HomeCaring Periods Scheme makes it easier for people who take time out of their working life to care for children or adults to qualify for a State Pension (Contributory).

-Under the Scheme, periods of time when you were caring for someone can be included in your social insurance record.
+Under the Scheme, time when you were caring for someone can be included in your social insurance record.

-The HomeCaring Periods Scheme is part of a new way of calculating the State Pension (Contributory) for people who applied after 1 September 2012.
-This new way of calculating pension rates is called the Total Contributions Approach.
+The HomeCaring Periods Scheme is a way of calculating the State Pension (Contributory) for people who applied after 1 September 2012.
+This way of calculating pension rates is called the Total Contributions Approach.